gbraekmans/enshure/doc/code/principles.rst

 .. note::

-  It's hard to find a good balance between "magic" or "boilerplate".
+  It's hard to find a good balance between "automatic" or "boilerplate".
 If you opt for boilerplate code new contributors find it relatively easy to follow the execution path and what is happening.
-If you lean towards magic (or convention over configuration) you should have your stuff well-documented.
-Even then it's sometimes hard to follow the execution path. enSHure's design leans towards the latter and minimizes the amount of boilerplate code.
+If you lean towards automatic (or convention over configuration) you should have your stuff well-documented.
+Even then it's sometimes hard to follow the execution path.
+But it will be easier for modules to stay up to date, because they don't need to conform to a template. enSHure is closer to automatic than boilerplate.

 Portable: POSIX-compliant shell script
 --------------------------------------